AlterMannomann/otap/README.md

 # UNDER DEVELOPMENT
 This is currently the not yet finished beta version.
 Existing tests need rework due to introducing session language support.
 More tests still needed.

-You may use the script [otap_update.sql](./setup/otap_update.sql) for usual updates.
+You may use the script [otap_update.sql](./setup/otap_update.sql) for usual updates on the branch.
 DBA install supports update and should be run accordingly before the package update to have the necessary grants.
 Run [otap_dba_setup.sql](./setup/otap_dba_setup.sql) as SYSDBA.
 Updates in database structure will get announced.
 ### Current changes
+- Changes in layout, execution time and run time for all summaries
+- Add function to report errors in execution of test scripts and blocks
+- Removed unused config names
 - Added logging and warning for dynamic block execution by test functions
 - Added language functionality to translate table and alpha version of session language support
 - Generate fully integrated with current state
 - Add new schema test functions
-- Fix search conditions for schema functions in some NULL situations
 ### Next steps
 - Test otap functionality with otap and enhance functionality as needed
 - Enhance documentation